 Through a diverse offering of collaborative research, community-based learning, conferences, undergraduate research, public lectures, seminars, workshops, and student fellows programs, the CPP is the region’s preeminent resource for liberal arts programming for the public good.

-To Contact Brian M. Harward, Director of the CPP:
+For more information, contact Brian M. Harward, Director of the CPP:

 Brian M. Harward